 You can use the URLs in the link headers to iterate through each page of results.
-If you make a call to a page and the response header only includes a link to the previous page, then you've reached the last page of results.
+If you make a request to a page, and the response header only includes a link to the previous page, then you've reached the last page of results.

 Change the number of results for a specific pageAnchor link to section titled "Change the number of results for a specific page"

 limit in a link header URL to return a different number of results from a specified point.
 For example, the following example request asks the product endpoint for all products, with a

 limit in the URL in the link header to 6 and make a request to that URL, then the response body returns the 6 products after the first page of results: